syedatehreem488/BankingAppGUI-Java/README.md

 A modern Banking Application built with Java Swing that simulates core banking operations for both Admins and Clients.
 This project demonstrates GUI design, event handling, file persistence, and object-oriented programming concepts in Java.

-✨ Features
+✨ Features:

 🔑 Home Page
 Gradient background with a sleek UI.
 Options for Admin Login and Client Login.

 👨‍💼 Admin Panel
 Add new clients and accounts.
 Search clients by CNIC.
 Remove clients and their accounts.
 Deposit and withdraw funds.
 Show all bank data.
 Save and load data from file (bankdata.txt).

 👩‍💻 Client Panel
 Add new accounts.
 Deposit and withdraw funds.
 View account details.
 Exit and return to home.

 🎨 UI Highlights
 Custom-styled buttons with hover effects.
 Tabbed navigation with colored tabs.
 Console-like display area for logs and feedback.

 🛠️ Technologies Used
 Java Swing – GUI framework
 Java AWT – Graphics and layout

-OOP Concepts – Inheritance, encapsulation, polymorphism

-File Handling – Persistent storage with BankFileHandler
+OOP Concepts – Inheritance, encapsulation, polymorphism File Handling – Persistent storage with BankFileHandler

-📂 Project Structure
+📂 Project Structure:

 Code
 BankingAppGUI4.java   # Main GUI application
 Bank.java             # Core banking logic